gecos-lab/Streamline2Scanline/README.md

 ## Streamline2Scanline

-**To run analysis, download and run streamline2scanline.m in MATLAB®**
+**To run analysis, download the repository and run streamline2scanline.m in MATLAB®**